SelmahT/java-restaurant-chatbot/README.md

 - This forms the core reference for the chatbot’s responses.

 ### 6. Chatbot Development
-- Integration of the knowledge base into the chatbot workflow (n8n or other AI frameworks).
+- Integrated the knowledge base directly into the Python-based chatbot backend.
-- Chatbot can be accessed through different channels (web interface, Telegram, WhatsApp).
+- The chatbot is accessible through the web interface on Hugging Face Spaces.
-- Initial training focuses on:
+- Key focus areas during initial development:
-  - Matching user queries to KB entries
+  - Accurately matching user queries to knowledge base entries
-  - Handling common conversation intents
+  - Handling common conversation intents and user interactions
-  - Providing accurate responses
+  - Providing precise and contextually appropriate responses

 ### 7. Chatbot Evaluation